sabinekraml/Lilith-Run2database/README.md

 In this repository we are developing an update of the database with all relevant Run 2 results with 36/fb and beyond.

+See update-notes-atlas.txt for results to include (update-notes-cms.txt to be added)